A List of Business Travel Expenses You Can Write Off In 2023 [+Travel Expense Calculator & Tax Organizer]

 Checking in your luggage?
 You can deduct that.
 Shipping display materials for the trade show?
 Go ahead and write that off too (so long as it’s between your regular and temporary work location).

-You can deduct any of your business-related lodging as an expense so long as it’s reasonable and necessary to your business (e.g. hotel/resort stay during a travel conference).
+You can deduct any of your business-related lodgings as an expense so long as it’s reasonable and necessary to your business (e.g. hotel/resort stay during a travel conference).

-If you bring your sweetie/friend/kid you can only deduct lodging expense that’s reasonable for one person, for the nights/days that you worked.
+If you bring your sweetie/friend/kid you can only deduct lodging expenses that are reasonable for one person, for the nights/days that you worked.

 (beyond your cell phone): Your cell phone will already be deducted in a different category.
 But if you have any peripheral communications like leasing a satellite phone in Antarctica (sweet!) for emergency business calls, you can deduct that.

-Similar ordinary and necessary expenses related to your business travel. (e.g. use of a hotel business center, hiring an interpreter, transportation to and from hotel to business event, etc.)
+This one is super vague, but here it is in IRS speak, "Other similar ordinary and necessary expenses related to your business travel." (e.g. use of a hotel business center, hiring an interpreter, transportation to and from hotel to business event, etc.)

 I saved meals for last because it's a little complicated.
-But here's what you need to know about meals:
+But here's what you need to know about meals.
+The IRS recommends using a standard meal allowance rather than engaging in the administrative gymnastic of saving every receipt form every meal.
+Here's the lowdown.

 - Meals must be non-entertainment-related.
 In 2018, the tax law changed, rendering entertainment expenses 100% nondeductible.
 So if you go to a dinner theater show with a client and the meal portion is not itemized on your theater ticket, you cannot deduct it.